stroupbslayen/discord-bot-cli/README.md

 This project is licensed under MIT - see the [LICENSE](LICENSE) file for details.

 ### Notes

+Here is the bot scaffolding the cli will download.
+Different versions can be specified with the `-b, --branch=BRANCH` option for the new command.

 Documentation for the [Orator ORM](https://orator-orm.com/docs/0.9/)